mudasobwa/mudasobwa.github.io/_posts/2022-04-02-finitomata.md

 Upon start, it moves to the next to initial state and sits there awaiting for the transition request.
 Then it would call an `on_transition/4` callback and move to the next state, or remain in the current one, according to the response.

-Upon reachiung a final state, it would terminate itself, that’s where `on_terminate/3` callback is called from.
+Upon reaching a final state, it would terminate itself, that’s where `on_terminate/3` callback is called from.
 The process also keeps all the history of states it went through, and might have a payload in its state.

 That’s how the whole implementation would look like